 Child support payments usually stop if your child reaches the age of majority, which differs by state.
 A court can order child support for an extended period of time, such as until the child graduates from college.

-Issues to ask Your Lawyer
+Issues to ask Your Family Law and Child Support Lawyer in Fullerton, CA

 - If I lose my job, may I cease making child support payments?